cadeinc/cadeinc.github.io/conferences.md

 Juli 1980.
 Its Program Chairs were Wolfgang Bibel and Robert Kowalski.
 And it was me who suggested to introduce the term in - still existing - letters to Woody Bledsoe, Bob Kowalsky and others."
+Reiner H&auml;hnle kindly went to the TU Darmstadt archive and took photos of some of the original correspondence between Wolfgang and Bob Kowaski, including <A HREF="Pictures/WolfgangToBob_4.4.79.jpg">a letter from Wolfgang to Bob regarding the arrangements for the 1979 conference</A>,
+<A HREF="Pictures/CADE-5_CFP_4.4.79.jpg">Wolfgang's draft CFP for the
+conference</A>, and <A HREF="Pictures/BobToWolfgang_20.4.79.jpg">a letter
+from Bob to Wolfgang in which Bob agrees to Wolfgang's suggestion of the CADE acronym</A>.